Broadway hit set for revival under Edinburgh's Christmas expansion

 A HIT Broadway musical will be staged inside a new pop-up theatre in Edinburgh's cultural quarter under plans to expand the capital's festive events into its west end.

-Fringe promoters brought in to rethink the capital's winter programme have joined forces with stage impresario Cameron Mackintosh to revive Olivier award-winner Five Guys Named Moe in a brand new arena off Lothian Road.
+Fringe promoters brought in to rethink the capital’s winter programme have joined forces with stage impresario Cameron Mackintosh and Hollywood star Clarke Peters to revive their hit show Five Guys Named Moe in a new arena off Lothian Road.

-A 600-capacity Spiegeltent will take over Festival Square under a major shake-up of the city's Christmas events by Underbelly, which is also relocating its spectacular "Street of Light" show from the Royal Mile to George Street.
+A 600-capacity Spiegeltent will take over Festival Square under a major shake-up of the city’s Christmas events by Underbelly, which is also relocating its spectacular “Street of Light” show from the Old Town to George Street.

-The west end of the thoroughfare, next to Charlotte Square, will be closed to traffic to accommodate the vast light installation, which will see 24 towering arches covered in around 60,000 light bulbs.
+The west end of the thoroughfare, next to Charlotte Square, will be closed to traffic to accommodate the vast light installation, which will see 24 arches up to 19 metres high covered in around 60,000 light bulbs.

-One of the city's main festive markets is also being relocated to George Street from St Andrew Square, where the city's main ice rink will be retained.
+Five Guys Named Moe was a huge Edinburgh Festival Fringe hit when it was staged at the McEwan Hall in 2010.
+Peters, one of the main stars of The Wire, has given the green light for promoters Underbelly to revive the show he originally launched in London in 1990.

-Five Guys Named Moe, which was a huge Edinburgh Festival Fringe hit when it was staged at the McEwan Hall in 2010, was created by American actor and director Clarke Peters, one of the main stars of The Wire, who has given the green light for the Edinburgh revival of the show he launched in London in 1990.
+The show tells the story of a down-on-his-luck and newly-single young man who finds solace with the five singers who suddenly materialise out of his ready and start to perform the songs of jazz and blues legend Louis Jordan.

-Underbelly has forged new partnerships with two major employers in the west end area, Standard Life and the Sheraton Hotel, to help boost the expansion of the Christmas festivities, which attracted some 1.3m visitors last year.
+Speaking about the forthcoming run in Edinburgh, New York-born Peters said: “What’s nice about a venue like the Spiegeltent is that it feels like the circus.
+That environment, in the way that we hope to use, will be as zany as hell.

-The expansion plans for Edinburgh's Christmas have been confirmed months after Underbelly director Charlie Wood declared an ambition to stage events in more parts of the city in future years.
+Underbelly has also forged new partnerships with two major employers in the west end area, Standard Life and the Sheraton Hotel, to help boost the expansion of the Christmas festivities, which attracted some 1.3 million visitors last year.

 Festival Square, which was created opposite the Usher Hall during the development of Edinburgh's financial district, has been little used for cultural events in recent years, when it was dominated by a controversial giant TV screen, which has now been removed.